“Everyday since I left my job has been awesome. Just awesome”, says Mark Vanderklipp, 51.

 Would he begin a job search?
 Start a new business and hire employees?
 Go solo and consult?
 As Mark tells us, “Anything is possible.”

 Having recently survived prostate cancer and completing a successful run in the Boston Marathon, Mark was becoming more comfortable with challenging himself in uncharted territory.
-He and his wife Suzanne are about to become empty nesters, and with an increased value for quality of life and personal/professional development, the decision to take that leap of faith was easier than you might expect.
+He and his wife Suzanne are about to become empty nesters, and with an increased value for the quality of life and personal/professional development, the decision to take that leap of faith was easier than you might expect.
 Early retirement?
 Hardly!
 He is taking a leap of faith that he can do the work he loves, stay true to his passion and create a lifestyle that honors his values and love of life.

 In this episode Mary Rogers speaks with Mark VanderKlipp on: